ravensp93/aws-three-tier-web/Lab 2/readme.md

-# Lab 2: VPC & Subnet Configuration
+# Lab 2: Bastion Host Configuration
 - <a href=#introduction>Introduction</a>
 - <a href=#blueprint>Blueprint</a>
 - <a href=#elastic-ip>Elastic IP</a>